 - references, formatted correctly (-1 mark if not done)

 - asked interesting question(s) (2 marks)

 - email me with your choice of corpus (before class in week3)

-- email the slides as PDF to email@example.com (one day after class in
+(one day after the class in

-week 4: to give a chance for revisions)
+which you presented them: to give a chance for revisions)

 Unless specifically requested not to, I will put your slides